walle86/LTC1661/README.md

 =======

-Adruino Library for Linear Technology LTC1661 10bit dual DAC Created by Stefan Wallnoefer, January 9, 2014.
+Adruino Library for Linear Technology LTC1661 10bit dual DAC Created by Stefan Wallnoefer, Feb 9, 2014.

 This Library provides functions to set both (VOUT A and VOUT B) outputs of the LTC1661